A Christmas Cornucopia: Background and release

 The album is a collection of Lennox's favourite Christmas songs, though includes one original track written by Lennox, "Universal Child", which was released digitally as a single on 12 October 2010.
 A music video for Lennox's version of the classic Christmas carol "God Rest Ye Merry Gentlemen" premiered on 4 November 2010, which was released as the second digital single from the album.
 A tenth anniversary special edition of the album was released on 20 November 2020 including a new recording, "Dido's Lament".
 A choral version of "Dido’s Lament" performed together with London City Voices (a non-audition community choir based in London) was donated to Greenpeace.
 The official video begins with the following quote by Annie Lennox:

 "When it comes to climate catastrophe, we are on the edge of abyss.
 I really believe we don't have much time left to make an effective change.
 We are looking at a civilization on the downwards side.
 This is the truth of this matter.
 It's staring us in the face, and we are not paying any significant attention—continuing on as if it doesn't exist.
 I see Dido's Lament as a lament for our dying planet."

 Reception

-Metacritic gives A Christmas Cornucopia a weighted average score of 73 based on 9 reviews, meaning "generally favorable reviews".
+Metacritic assessed A Christmas Cornucopia to have a weighted average score of 73 based on 9 reviews, meaning "generally favorable reviews".
 Ian Wade of BBC Music gave the album a very positive review, saying "this collection could find itself becoming as much a part of the holiday season as arguments with loved ones."
 Sal Cinquemani of Slant Magazine awarded the album 3.5/5 and said "Lennox seems more inspired on A Christmas Cornucopia than she has in years."
 John Hunt of Qatar Today magazine gave the album 9/10 and said "in particular, the vocal work and musical arrangement of 'God Rest Ye Merry Gentlemen' are impactful to the point of being intimidating."